Hypertension

 • release pressure.

-The oscillometric inflatable cuff is used to measure blood pressure in automated devices used in
+The oscillometric method is used to measure blood pressure in automated devices used in

-1. medical care facilities and diagnostic settings, and
+1. most medical care facilities and some diagnostic settings, and

 2. for home use for patients to monitor and report blood pressure.